It's estimated that 20 percent of all toilets leak. Even if you can't hear the leak, you could be losing up to 200 gallons of water every day!

 - Wait 15 minutes without flushing

 - If you see color appear in the toilet bowl, you probably have a flapper leak.
-To fix flapper leaks, follow these directions.
+To fix flapper leaks, follow these steps.
+More info on flappers can be found here, including a list of different flappers designed to fit your toilet.

 Many toilets in Santa Barbara leak overnight when the water pressure rises.
 This happens when the water level in the toilet tank rises above the overflow tube and runs down the tube constantly.